gksdusql94/AI_Sudoku/README.md

 9 6 1 | 5 3 7 | 2 8 4
 2 8 7 | 4 1 9 | 6 3 5
 3 4 5 | 2 8 6 | 1 7 9

+## Conclusion
+This project demonstrates how a backtracking algorithm can efficiently solve Sudoku puzzles by exploring all possible configurations, validating each move, and adjusting dynamically when an invalid configuration is encountered.
+The program supports both single-puzzle and batch processing modes for convenience.